- Who We Are

 On the last day of school, teachers and other Q-bank titles receive five checks or five check stubs for direct deposit: one for the end of June, two for July and two for August.

 Throughout the school year, teachers and other titles can also apply for per-session activities that occur either before school, after school, on weekends or holidays, or during the summer.
-If you are a teacher who applies for and is accepted for such an activity, you are paid at the hourly rate of $47.73, which will increase to $48.67 effective May 1, 2018.
-Rates for other titles (as listed in the contract) can be found on the UFT website.
+Teachers are paid at the hourly per session rate of $50.13, which will increase to $51.13 effective Feb.
+14, 2019.
+Rates for other titles can be found in the Contract 2018 section.

-See more information about salary differentials, salary steps, longevity increases and per-session work.
+See more information about salary differentials, salary steps, longevity increases and per-session work online.